vtex/payment-mocker/README.md

-# VTEX Checkout Payment UI
+# Payment Mocker

-A boilerplate to develop payment methods to VTEX Smart Checkout based on [Pink](https://github.com/augustocb/pink).
+A boilerplate to develop and test a Payment Method to VTEX Smart Checkout, based on [Pink](https://github.com/augustocb/pink).

 We recommend you read the [Guide to Design a Payment Method to VTEX Smart Checkout](https://docs.google.com/document/d/16JVEF6I5brdUl_zHpE6kUriVKuigycVUNEt20iPyoNI/edit#heading=h.qytoq9cybc2s).